C-C-Minetest-Server/documents/twi/subsidiary_rules/2024/2024-01-Newcomers-Settlements-Rules.md

 3. ***owner***, when discussing the ownership of a newcomers' settlement plot-
     1. if sold, means the player who was granted ownership of the plot; and
     2. if not, means the moderator who allocated or built the plot.
+4. ***pre-built houses***, as a type of newcomers' settlement plots, mean plots sold with pre-built buildings.
+5. ***free-building plots***, as a type of newcomers' settlement plots, mean plots that are not pre-built houses.

 ## 2. Transfer of ownership of newcomers' settlement plots